-Sayulita lies along the Pacific Coastline of Mexico’s Riviera Nayarit approximately 24 miles from Puerto Vallarta.
-The drive from Puerto Vallarta, either in your vehicle or in a taxi, takes just over an hour.
+Sayulita lies along the Pacific Coastline of Mexico’s Riviera Nayarit approximately 24 miles from Puerto Vallarta with plenty of nearby towns.
+Many people fly into the Puerto Vallarta airport – the drive from Puerto Vallarta, either in your vehicle, rental car, or in a taxi, takes just over an hour.
 You can also get there via bus; busses run regularly between Puerto Vallarta and Sayulita.
 Catch the bus on Avenue Francisco Medina Ascencio in front of the Puerto Vallarta Walmart.
 The ride takes about an hour and a half.

-No matter how you choose to get to Sayulita, there are many reasons to visit this bohemian Mexican beach town for either a day trip or a several-day getaway.
+No matter how you choose to get here, there are many reasons to visit Sayulita, a beautiful bohemian Mexican beach town.
+Summer is a great time to visit Sayulita to stay in for a couple of days or have a day trip as the weather is the best at this time.

 1. Hippie-Chic Vibe